-To assess the level of understanding among the students during the activity, the teacher could walk around each group and ask questions as they work.
+To assess the level of understanding among the students during the activity, the teacher could walk and ask questions as they work.
 Since groups will work at varying paces, the teacher can gage how far along in the activity the students are and address the questions accordingly.
 For groups that are struggling, the teacher should provide aid to help them better understand.
-Additionally for students who are struggling with the fractions, modify the activity so they do not have to reduce the fractions.